Hescorlpioanl/Hescorlpioanl.github.io/_posts/blogs/2023-09-09-Builder-design-pattern.md

 }
 ```

-in this approach, I have to provide the `makeResponse()` method with its parameters and it was accepted until I added the pagenation and other request parameters to get a bulk of records from the database. for this new feature I need to add some metadata -as I call it- about the total number of records remaining, the last page, what is the page size, and what is the total number of records.
+in this approach, I have to provide the `makeResponse()` method with its parameters and it was accepted until I added the pagination and other request parameters to get a bulk of records from the database. for this new feature I need to add some metadata -as I call it- about the total number of records remaining, the last page, what is the page size, and what is the total number of records.

 here I need to change the Response object to handle the newly needed parameters `metadata`. but for some other requests let me say the simple request such as Getting a record by ID there is no need to have metadata here. in other words, the metadata here or any future parameters may be optional to have in your response object.